 Ophthalmoscopy is a standard part of every regular eye examination.
 Ophthalmoscopy is used to detect not only changes in the retina due to eye disease but also changes in the eyes due to certain diseases affecting other parts of the body.
 For instance, it is used to

 Detect the changes that occur in the retinal blood vessels in people who have high blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
 Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more , arteriosclerosis Atherosclerosis , and diabetes mellitus Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more

 Provide a clue to elevated pressure within the brain, which results in a swelling (pushing-out) of the normally cupped optic disk (papilledema Papilledema Papilledema is a condition in which increased pressure in or around the brain causes the part of the optic nerve inside the eye to swell.
-Symptoms may be fleeting disturbances in vision, headache... read more )
+Visual symptoms may be fleeting disturbances in vision... read more )